Kilpauk Medical College metro station

-Kilpauk Medical College Metro station is a Metro railway station on Line 2 of the Chennai Metro.
-The station is among the underground stations coming up along corridor II of the Chennai Metro, Chennai Central–St. Thomas Mount stretch inaugurated on 14 May 2017.
+Kilpauk Medical College is an underground metro station on the South-East Corridor of the Green Line of Chennai Metro in Chennai, India.
+This was inaugurated on 14 May 2017.
 The station will serve the neighbourhoods of Kilpauk and Chetput.
+The station has four entry and exit points.

 History

 Construction

 The Chennai Metro Rail project took 2,756 square meters of land from the Kilpauk Medical College for the construction of the Metro station.

-The station

-The station has four entry and exit points.

-Structure

-Kilpauk Medical College is underground Metro station situated on Green Line (Chennai Metro).